-Our planned activities will require additional expertise in specific industries and areas applicable to the products developed through STC's development efforts related to up-converting phosphor technologies.
+Our planned activities will require additional expertise in specific industries and areas applicable to the products developed through STC's UPT technologies.
 These activities will require the addition of new personnel, including management, and the development of additional expertise by existing management personnel.
-The inability to acquire these services or to develop this expertise could impair the development, if any, of products related to these technologies.
+The inability to acquire these services or to develop this expertise could impair the development, if any, of products related to the UPT technologies.